davedittrich/utils/README.md

 [`molecule`](https://molecule.readthedocs.io/en/latest/) to test any or all roles, both locally and driven by GitHub Actions workflows on `push` actions.

-The operating system distributions supported at this time by this collection and its playbooks for `molecule` testing are:
+The operating system distributions supported at this time by the full set of roles in this collection for `molecule` testing are:

 - Debian 11 (default distribution)
 - Ubuntu 22.04 LTS